Participatory presentation of EAT: Edible Academic Garden & Environmental Education

 Pablo Tittonel will talk about the relevance of EAT in the WUR context and how to connect it to agroecology.
 This will be followed by an introduction of the EAT garden and concept by the intiators of EAT (Blair van Pelt and Jeroen Postma).
 Interested people can stay and join the participatory session through which ideas will be generated on what first steps to take.

-EAT will be presented through the Grassroots Science series, which is facilitated by Boerengroep and Otherwise.
+EAT will be presented through the Wetenschap vanaf onderop series, which is facilitated by Boerengroep and Otherwise.
 We will present the project details and invite you to participate in the design and implementation of the project.

 The intention to create such a project had been shared by many people at WUR, however, 2nd year MSc students Blair van Pelt (MOA) and Jeroen Postma (MIL) are putting the pieces and people together to make it happen.
 This is also made possible through the pledged support from the following organizations and chair groups: Beorengroep, Stichting RUW, Otherwise, Green Office Wageningen, Facilitair Bedrijf, Farming Systems Ecology and landscape Architecture.